Path To Wholeness

 Spiritual direction may be a good fit for people who:

-• Are seeking a deeper, more attentive relationship with their inner or spiritual life
+• Are seeking a deeper, more attentive relationship with their inner or spiritual life through meaningful listening.

-• Are questioning, reshaping, or discerning their beliefs or values
+• Are questioning, reshaping, or discerning their beliefs or values while exploring spiritual companionship.

-• Want space to reflect on prayer, meditation, contemplation, or spiritual practice
+• Want space to reflect on prayer, meditation, contemplation, or spiritual practice.

-• Are navigating transitions, loss, or questions of meaning
+• Are navigating transitions, loss, or questions of meaning.

-• Desire a grounded, non-judgmental companion rather than advice or solutions
+• Desire a grounded, non-judgmental companion rather than advice or solutions in their journey of spiritual direction.

 How Spiritual Direction Differs from Therapy